SLMillar/hobby-selector/en/step_1.md

 ![The Logic menu with the condition block "0 '=' 0" highlighted](images/condition-block.png)

-Drag that over the `true` part of your `if` block and place it down.
+Drag that over the `true` part of your `if` block and drop it there.

 ![](images/logic-in-place.png)